-We are looking for businesses from a variety of sectors to help East Sussex secondary schools and colleges with their enterprise and careers education strategies.
-This is an opportunity for you to use your knowledge of the world of work to make a lasting positive impact on the future of a generation of young people.
+We are looking for businesses from a variety of sectors to help secondary schools and colleges with their careers strategy.
+This is an opportunity for you to use your knowledge of the world of work to make a lasting positive impact on the future of young people in East Sussex.

-Launched by Skills East Sussex in 2015, the Enterprise Adviser Network (EAN) works with the East Sussex Careers Hub to support secondary schools and colleges to create long-term careers education, information, advice and guidance strategies.
+The Enterprise Adviser Network (EAN) was launched by Skills East Sussex in 2015.
+The EAN works with the East Sussex Careers Hub to support schools and colleges to create long-term careers strategies.

 Support locally to make a difference

-Working to fulfil East Sussex County Council’s Employability and Skills strategy, businesses have been matched with secondary, further education and sixth form colleges to reignite business and education links.
+The EAN works to fulfil the East Sussex County Council’s Employability and Skills strategy.
+Businesses are matched with secondary schools, further education and sixth form colleges.
+Together they work to reignite business and education links.
 This includes businesses from priority growth areas: